zjp-CN/nvim-cmp-lsp-rs/README.md

 The problem is not about each sorting, but about the combination of sortings.

-`compare.kind` is very close to the end, meaning it'll be used only if all the sortings before it return nil.
+`compare.kind` is very close to the tail, meaning it'll be used only if all the sortings before it return nil.

 A comparator is a sorting function [used] in `table.sort` to compare two arguments passed in.